 Director Karam Ahmad is experienced in translating complicated data, policies, and analyses for a variety of audiences and stakeholders.
 A native Coloradan, he has a passion for connecting the dots locally, with data and community input and an upstream focus on social factors that influence our health.

 Karam leads evaluation work for the Delta Dental of Colorado Foundation and co-leads evaluation on the Denver Foundation’s Colorado Health Access Fund.
 Both efforts aim to understand the impact of philanthropy on oral health and behavioral health, respectively.
-Karam also leads Acclimate Colorado, CHI’s health and climate change work, and is a subject matter expert in Social Health Information Exchange, contributing statewide guidance to the Office of eHealth Innovation.
+Karam also leads CHI’s climate change and health work and is a subject matter expert in Social Health Information Exchange, contributing statewide guidance to the Office of eHealth Innovation.
 As a member and evaluator of CHI’s Inclusivity, Diversity, and Equity Alliance, he has been working on building monitoring and feedback mechanisms into the organization's first strategic plan for diversity, equity, inclusion and belonging.

 Before joining CHI, he worked as a technical writer for Otter Products, LLC (more commonly known as OtterBox).
 He also was an analyst for the National Park Service and USDA Center for Epidemiological Animal Health.
 Karam also worked at RESOLVE, an environmental, public policy nonprofit in Washington, D.C., developing oil and gas and community health tutorials for public health professionals.